Theater & Dance archive

 High Release Dance puts on one big show every two years.
-We caught the show this year and loved it.
+We caught the show that ran May 31 and June 1, 2013, and loved it.
 Read John Orr' review.

 "Mary Poppins" got a very lively, excellent production at Hillbarn Theatre, November 25 through December 18, 2016.
 Read John Orr's review.

 Wish Upon A Star BRAVO!
 2016 gala was a lot of fun, and also raised money for Hillbarn Theatre, on November 5, 2016.
-Tony Lacy-Thompson was there and reports.
+Tony Lacy-Thompson was there and reported.

 "A Few Good Men" got a powerful but short-run production, October 13 to October 23, 2016.
 Read Tony Lacy-Thompson's review.

 "Legally Blonde: The Musical" was beautifully sung, danced and acted pink fluff, with a great star turn by Courtney Hatcher.
 August 25 through September 18, 2016.
 Read Tony Lacy-Thompson's review.